-Many of us know that sinking feeling you get when you find a flea on your pet.
-Fleas are easy for owners to recognize, but they are not easy to eliminate once you have them in your home.
-If not treated right away, flea infestations can explode and become incredibly difficult to get rid of.
-Learn to recognize these signs of fleas on your animals so you catch the problem and address it before it gets out of control.
+Many of us know the dreaded feeling you get when you discover a flea on your pet.
+Fleas are easy for owners to recognize but are not easy to eliminate once you have them in your home.
+If not treated quickly, flea infestations can explode and become incredibly difficult to get rid of.
+Learn to recognize the signs of fleas on your animals so you catch the problem and address them before it gets out of control.

 Signs That Your Dog or Cat Has Fleas